mathiasertl/django-ca/docs/source/settings.rst

 CA_DIGEST_ALGORITHM
    Default: ``"sha512"``

-   The default digest algorithm used to sign certificates.
-Note that this setting is also used by the ``init_ca`` command, so if you have any clients that do not understand SHA-512 hashes, you should change this beforehand.
+   The default signature hash algorithm used to sign certificate authorities, certificates and CRLs.

+   Since certificate authorities that use a DSA key pair don't work well with a SHA-512 hash, the default can be configured separately using :ref:`settings-ca-dsa-digest-algorithm`.

 .. _settings-ca-dir: